 - Trophies & prizes for top 3 overall in each category will be awarded at the end of the series.

-- Sport riders do not receive any cash prizes or points for the series.
+- Challenger riders do not receive any cash prizes or points for the series.
 Focus is all on fun and taking part.
-You will get a medal to prove you valour!
+You will get a medal to prove your valor!

 - If a rider is not present at the podium their cash prize is forfeit.
 Please be sporting and if you had a good day on your bike check the results and stay for the podium.
 If you do have to rush of medals/trophies can be collected at the next round but it’s your responsibility.